 - Logging and monitoring

-(Tip: If you’re new to the world of time series databases, you might like to start by reading our article An introduction to time series databases.)
+(Tip: If you’re new to the world of time series databases, you might like to start by reading our article An introduction to time series databases.
+And if you're just figuring out how to best extend Prometheus, take a look at the article 5+1 reasons to extend your Prometheus with M3!)

 1. The impact of data type